Ascot State School

-Ascot State School is a heritage-listed state school at Pringle Street, Ascot, City of Brisbane, Queensland, Australia.
-It was designed by Department of Public Works (Queensland) and built from 1919 to 1939.
-It was added to the Queensland Heritage Register on 7 April 2017.
+Ascot State School is a heritage-listed independent public, co-educational, primary school, located on Pringle Street, in the City of Brisbane suburb of Ascot, in Queensland, Australia.
+Designed by the Department of Public Works (Queensland) and built from 1919 to 1939, the school was added to the Queensland Heritage Register on 7 April 2017.
+It is administered by the Department of Education, with an enrolment of 646 students and a teaching staff of 43, as of 2023.
+The school serves students from Prep to Year 6.